Follow collaborators in a file

 - Hover over the top of the screen to show the menu bar.

-- Click on the user's Avatar in the menu bar to enter Observation Mode:
+- Click on the user's Avatar in the menu bar to follow them:

 Tip!
 If someone has logged in to Figma, we will show their profile picture and display name.
 If they aren't logged in, we will show a question mark icon and an "Anonymous" name.

-To exit Observation Mode, you can interact with your screen in the following ways:
+To stop following, you can interact with your screen in the following ways:

 - Selecting an object in the Canvas